chaseydev/chaseydev/README.md

 # Hi there, I'm Chasey! 👋

-I am a software engineer passionate about creating solutions to modern day problems through software engineering.
+I am a software engineer passionate about creating solutions to modern day problems through coding.

 ## 🚀 About Me